Puerto Rico declares Zika outbreak over, CDC maintains travel warning

 A major outbreak of Zika began in Brazil in 2015 and spread rapidly to dozens of countries.
 There is no treatment for Zika, but private companies and governments are working on a vaccine.

-In addition to Puerto Rico, the CDC warns there is a risk of Zika infection for travelers going to Mexico, Cuba, most of the Caribbean and South America, as well as parts of Africa and Southeast Asia. (http://bit.ly/2m50Lf7)
+In addition to Puerto Rico, the CDC has warned of a risk of Zika infection for travelers going to Mexico, Cuba, most of the Caribbean and South America, as well as parts of Africa and Southeast Asia. http://bit.ly/2m50Lf7

 Locally transmitted Zika cases have also been reported in Texas and Florida.